MonashProteomics/MaSpeQC/README.md

 - Hover over an input component node for its reading.
 - Click on a metric name (node for MS2 metrics) to jump to the line chart for that metric.
 - All nodes can be dragged and moved.
 - Click on an input node to highlight it in all metrics.
-Double click any node to remove highlight.
+Click again to remove highlight.
 - The date controls will animate the summary chart by moving the nodes allowing comparison between runs.

 ### Line Charts